-Pride at the Pier is a free event celebrating the LGBTQ community and featuring DJ music, drag performances and other activities at North Vancouver’s Shipyards.
+Pride at the Pier is a free event celebrating the 2SLGBTQIA+ community.
+It features music, drag performances and other activities at North Vancouver’s Shipyards.

 Pride at the Pier is a free event that’s part of Vancouver Pride Week and all are welcome.

-The venue for the event is located at 115 Victory Ship Way which is just a 5-minute walk from Lonsdale Quay.
-If arriving via the North Shore’s SeaBus terminal, head east from Lonsdale Quay and you’ll find the festivities on the other side of the Tap and Barrel restaurant.
+The venue for the event was at 115 Victory Ship Way which is just a five-minute walk from Lonsdale Quay.
+If arriving via the North Shore’s SeaBus terminal, you would head east from Lonsdale Quay and you’d see the festivities on the other side of the Tap and Barrel restaurant.

 What to Expect

-At Pride at the Pier you can expect to see a small number of participants dressed in colourful drag costumes (i.e., clothing of members of the opposite gender).
-More than that though, you can expect to see gay, straight and LGBTQ-friendly and supporting folk dancing and having a great time.
+At Pride at the Pier you can expect to see a small number of participants dressed in colourful drag costumes (i.e. clothing of members of the opposite gender).
+More than that though, you can expect to see gay, straight and 2SLGBTQIA+-friendly and supporting folks dancing and having a great time.
 There are kids with their families, and people of all ages, backgrounds and sexual orientations.

 Pride at the Pier is an all-ages dance party that’s open to everybody.
-There are DJ tunes, half a dozen food trucks and kid-friendly things to do including crafts, games and photo opportunities.
-There are also usually over a dozen multi-coloured stalls featuring market vendors and community group information.
+There are DJ tunes, food trucks and kid-friendly things to do.
+There are also usually prize pack giveaways and fun photo opportunities.
+It’s a fun and colourful event!

-Below are some tips and suggestions to help you make the most out of your experience at Pride at the Pier.
+Below are some tips and advice to help you make the most of your experience at Pride at the Pier.

 TIP #1: Take public transit if you can.
 The SeaBus is just a short walk away!